-For every gram you’re out of balance between moulding knives, you put twenty two pounds of egg shape pressure on your spindle bearings every time it makes one revolution.
-Most industrial moulding machines operate at spindles speeds between six thousand and twelve thousand revolutions per minute, it’s like banging your bearings with a hammer.
-My point is you will eventually ruin your moulder spindle bearings and distort your tooling’s bore of the cutter heads.
-By the time you notice you have a finish problems (inconsistent knife marks) it’s too late to do anything except have costly repairs on the moulder spindles to correct the issues at hand.
+Every gram, a cutter head is out of balance between opposing sides; you retain twenty-two pounds of egg shape pressure on your spindle bearings per revolution.
+Most industrial moulding machines operate at spindles speeds between six thousand and twelve thousand revolutions per minute; it would be like banging the spindle bearings with a hammer.
+Our point is you will eventually ruin those bearings while distorting and increasing the bore tolerances in the cutter heads.
+When finish problems get noticed in your milled lumber (inconsistent knife marks) , you get forced to spend money on new tooling to correct the issues at hand.
 There are no spindle bearings on unique modern HSK molders, but they still have weight sensors and will not run if knives are out of balance.